 German shorthair pointers are incredibly strong muscular dogs.
 Getting pulled on the leash is not uncommon with a German Shorthaired Pointer, or any working breed.
 However, this can, and needs to be changed!!!

 I have started to come to a complete stop anytime the dog try’s to pull.
 I simply call her to me and reward her with a treat.
 I have found the Loose Leash Positive reinforcement is the best way to train a German Shorthaired Pointer.
 If she pulls we don’t walk, if it becomes too much, simply turn around and go back.
 Don’t get frustrated or angry.
-The dog will pick up on your emotions and once you let go and head home they will know something is up.
+The dog will pick up on your emotions and once you let go and head home they will know something is up especially if they are waiting for their daily exercise.

 My dog Char grew up with her mom and aunt on a ranch and had some interactions with other dogs but only GSP’s with high energy.
 I felt it was best for her to meet other dogs in the area as soon as possible.
 While at the same time I was a bit hesitant as my last pointer didn’t interact well with other dogs.
 She was great with humans but just had some sort of complex where she thought she was the alpha at all times.
 Stealing toys, causing fights and such.
 (Turns out a majority of pointers, even females are Alphas)